-RAC considers that the mesocosm study with F. vesiculosus using sodium chlorate should not be taken into account for classification purposes due to study deficiencies pointed out by the DS.
-In addition, RAC acknowledge that REACH guidance (Chapter R.7b: Endpoint specific guidance, Version 4.0-June 2017, p.
+RAC considers that the mesocosm study with F. vesiculosus using sodium chlorate should not be taken into account for classification purposes due to the study deficiencies pointed out by DS.
+In addition, RAC acknowledges that REACH guidance (Chapter R.7b: Endpoint specific guidance, Version 4.0-June2017, p.
 33) indicates the number of potentially conflicting elements in mesocosm study designs which could affect the reliability of the results.
-Therefore, RAC is of the opinion that this data should not be considered for the classification of potassium chlorate.
-The remaining data available in the CLH dossier is considered as relevant and reliable by RAC.
+Therefore, RAC is of the opinion that this data should not be considered for the classification of sodium chlorate.
+Remaining data available in the CLH dossier is considered as relevant and reliable by RAC.

-Aquatic plants are the most sensitive group, and the lowest result is a 7-d NOEC value of 10 mg/L for sodium chlorate (11.5 mg/L for potassium chlorate) for duckweed L. minor.
-RAC notes that all NOECs/EC10 for fish, invertebrates, algae, and aquatic plants (see Table) are above the threshold value of \leq 1 mg/L for all three trophic levels.
-Potassium chlorate is considered not rapidly degradable and had a low potential for bioaccumulation.
-Consequently, RAC concluded that potassium chlorate does not warrant classification for chronic aquatic hazard.
+RAC is of the opinion that in case of sodium chlorate, reliable chronic toxicity data are available for all three trophic levels (fish, invertebrates, algae, and aquatic plants).
+Aquatic plants are the most sensitive group, and the lowest result is a 7-d NOEC value of 10 mg/L for duckweed L. minor.
+RAC notes that all NOECs/EC10 for fish, invertebrates, algae, and aquatic plants (see Table) are above the threshold value of 1 mg/L. Sodium chlorate is considered not rapidly degradable and has a low potential for bioaccumulation.

 RAC notes that for some species with acute toxicity data, chronic toxicity data is not available.
-However, although potassium chlorate is considered not rapidly degradable all toxicity endpoints for species with no chronic toxicity data are well in excess of 100 mg/L. Consequently, following CLP table 4.1.0(b)(iii), no chronic classification is derived via the surrogate approach.
+However, although sodium chlorate is considered not rapidly degradable all toxicity endpoints for species with no chronic toxicity data are well in excess of 100 mg/L. Consequently, following CLP table 4.1.0(b)(iii), no chronic classification is derived via the surrogate approach.